Monday, July 26, 2021

 For criminals sentenced to death, the Singapore Constitution additionally provides that the President must, once the Court of Appeal has confirmed the death sentence, call for reports on the conviction to be submitted to the Cabinet to consider the possibility of commuting the death sentence.[2]
 So, whether the condemned prisoner asks for clemency or not, the Cabinet will consider clemency for such prisoner.

-Since Singapore's independence, all of six clemencies against death sentences have been granted.[3]
+Since Singapore's independence, only six clemencies against death sentences have been granted.[3]
 In each of those six cases, the condemned prisoners had their death sentences commuted to life imprisonment.

 I have tabulated the details relating to the six Presidential clemencies from death sentences which have been granted in Singapore, and the table is shown below.